redkite-labs/redkitecms-docs/book/add-custom-block.rst

 This method defines the default value displayed on the web page when a new content is added and must return an array.

-How to tell AlphaLemonCMS to manage the Bundle
+How to tell RedKiteCMS to manage the Bundle
 ----------------------------------------------

 An App-Block Bundle is declared as services in the **Dependency Injector Container**.